 The situation was resolved when the other mill owners agreed that the large lake would provide a head of water to power their mills during the summer months when there was little rain keeping the stream in full flow.

-The photo below looks along the dam from the Avening road side of it.
-The mill is to the left.
+The photo below looks along the dam from the Avening road end of it.
+The mill site is to the left.

 The building in the photo isn’t part of the mill and is on the other side of the lake.
 The lake extends quite a distance to the right.
 Unfortunately getting a good view of the lake from anywhere is difficult due to it being surrounded by trees and private land.
 The other photo is of the old boathouse beside the lake.